Thinking about live streaming but don’t have a PC? Luckily, live streaming software like Streamlabs Desktop is available for macOS.

 Now that you’ve finished the onboarding process, we recommend adding a theme to add a professional look and feel to your stream.

 There are over 250 beautifully hand-crafted overlay themes available for free.
 When you choose a theme — everything is populated for you.
 A theme will come with a stream starting soon, a live scene, a be right back scene, and a stream ending scene.
 Use your live scene when you are ready for your audience to see and hear you.
-To unlock hundreds of professionally designed themes from top designers in the industry, you can subscribe to Streamlabs Prime.
+To unlock hundreds of professionally designed themes from top designers in the industry, you can subscribe to Streamlabs Ultra.

 Add Your Sources